bgandy94/NG2MVCCore/ReadMe.txt

 package.json
 bower.json

+If you encounter any build errors relating to typescript or anything of that nature, run the gulp tasks clean-libs, then run the task copy-all

 IF YOU WANT TO see these files inside the project, simply follow the steps below:
 -Right-click the project and click 'Unload Project' > -Right click the unloaded project and click the 'Edit <Project Name>.xproj file.